ASK-03/WeatherAPI/README.md

 ## Installation

 To install and use WeatherAPI, follow the steps given below:
-- Fork the carrer-scraper repository by clicking the "Fork" button at the top right corner of the repository page.
+- Fork the weatherAPI repository by clicking the "Fork" button at the top right corner of the repository page.
 This will create a copy of the repository under your GitHub account.
 - Clone the forked repository to your local machine:
   ```
   git clone https://github.com/{YOUR-USERNAME}/WeatherAPI